elmoin/elmoin-starter-kit/README.md

 npm i
 elm package install -y
 npm run
+npm start
+visit localhost:3333 to see the site
 ````

 If you want to remove all git history just run `rm -rf .git` from your `{your-project}`